BeAPI/bea-media-analytics/README.md

   </li>
 </ul>

-### Third party support

-This plugin has third party support with following plugins :

-* [Content Sync Fusion](https://github.com/BeAPI/bea-content-sync-fusion) : the usage counter will now consider synced sites to reveal how many times a media has been used across all synchronized sites.

 ### 1 - Single media view

 In the single edit view, a bloc has been added to display the number of usages, where and what type.